- Overview

 - The "Languages" tab, which is used to configure the different languages used by the project as well as the options to be used for each language.

 The "Style" tab, which allows you to customize the print preview and to choose the skin template and custom style sheet.
 You can also configure screen sizes.
-The "Skin" tab, which lets you choose the project skin, associated palette, style sheet and external resources. - The "SCM" tab, which is used to manage teamwork (SCM or Git).
+The "Skin" tab, which allows you to choose the project skin, the associated palette, style sheet and external resources. - The "SCM" tab, which is used to manage teamwork (SCM or Git).

 - The "Options" tab, which allows you to define the creation, update and save options of the different elements of the project.
 This tab also allows you to synchronize templates, enable strict mode and define the code style.